-EMpower’s 5th grant will enable Roots of Health to continue providing reproductive health education to over 12,000 young people in schools, including consolidating the Youth Advocates program and strengthen the component for teachers training to bolster the sustainability of programming in schools.
-In response to the rise of HIV/AIDS, ROH will teach a new module on HIV/AIDS in schools, improve relationships with HIV testing centers and partner more with NGO groups working on this issue.
+EMpower’s 5th grant will enable Roots of Health (ROH) to continue providing reproductive health education to 21,000 young people in schools, including consolidating the Youth Advocates program and strengthen the component for teachers training.
+It will pilot test a new age-appropriate module for students in grades 5 and 6 on gender, puberty and empathy to respond to the needs of very young adolescents in elementary schools.

 Primary Location: Puerto Princesa

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.